XanaduAI/QHack2023/README.md

 ### What hackathon project should my team do?

-The QHack Open Hackathon is open-ended.
-The choice of topic is completely up to you!
+Although there will be a specific set of hackathon topics, within a topic, the choice is up to you (unless the topic specifies otherwise).
 You could brainstorm a new idea with your team, or start from one of the following seed ideas:

 - Implement an idea from the quantum literature — or from one of our guest speaker presentations — with code.